Admissions

 Apply to the Interdisciplinary Program in Neuroscience by submitting an online application through the Georgetown Graduate School of Arts & Sciences portal.

-Please note: The Interdisciplinary Program in Neuroscience does not offer a master’s degree program.
+The Interdisciplinary Program in Neuroscience does not offer a master’s degree program.
 Only applicants intending to complete the PhD program of study should apply.
 If you are interested in a master’s degree, please see the Georgetown MS in Integrative Neuroscience.
 PhD students can apply for a Master’s in Passing upon completion of the necessary requirements; contact the chair of the Student Advisory Committee for specifics.

 Admission Timeline